Jeremy Pena Player Props: Astros vs. Rays

 Jeremy Pena At The Plate

-- In 26.4% of his games this year, Pena has had at least one RBI.
-He's picked up more than one in 9.9% and driven in three or more of his team's runs in one contest.
+- Pena has an RBI in 25 of 92 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in one contest.

-- In 40.7% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (9.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.